robzr/sub2rbl/Readme.md

 **Dependencies**

 - ipset + kmod-ipt-ipset for basic operation

-- curl + ca-certificates recommended for HTTPS RBLs (configured by default) (or)
+- curl + ca-certificates recommended for HTTPS RBLs (configured by default) -or-
 - wget + openssl-util + ca-certificates is an alternative to curl (GNU wget)

-sub2rbl will intelligently figure out the best option.
-To force the use of a particular command, use the uci option "webGetCmd" (see the script for details)
+sub2rbl will intelligently select best option between curl/wget.
+To force the use of one, or modify the behavior, use the uci option "webGetCmd" (read script for details)

 **Logging**